Greg Jenkins

-Greg Jenkins (born August 23, 1989) is a former American football wide receiver.
-He signed with the Oakland Raiders as an undrafted free agent immediately following the conclusion of the 2013 NFL Draft.
-He played college football at Alabama State as a quarterback.
-He has also been a member of the Jacksonville Jaguars and Hamilton Tiger-Cats (CFL).
+Greg Jenkins (born August 23, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football as a quarterback for the Alabama State Hornets.
+He signed with the Oakland Raiders as an undrafted free agent immediately following the conclusion of the 2013 NFL draft.
+He was also a member of the Jacksonville Jaguars and Hamilton Tiger-Cats (CFL).

 College career

 Jenkins played college football for Alabama State.
 While with the Hornets he played quarterback.
 In his senior year he threw for 1,691 yards, nine touchdowns, and ten interceptions while also rushing for 507 yards and eight touchdowns.

 Professional career

 Oakland Raiders

 Jenkins signed by Raiders as undrafted free agent on May 13, 2013.
 On November 23, 2013, he was promoted from the practice squad.
 On November 28, 2013 against the Dallas Cowboys in which he scored a fumble return touchdown on the opening kickoff.
 The Raiders waived/injured Jenkins on August 26, 2014.